15 Expats Talk about Health Insurance and Healthcare in Spain

 Do you have anything more to add about local medical facilities in Spain?

 "Medical facilities and medical care in Spain are generally of a high quality.
 The country has a well-developed healthcare system, with many top-class hospitals and medical centers.
 Doctors and nurses are highly trained and experienced, and there are a range of specialist services available.
 The healthcare system is free at the point of care and a range of private services are also offered.
-The Spanish government also offers a number of preventative healthcare programs that promote public health," said one expat living in Spain.
+The Spanish government also offers a number of preventative healthcare programs that promote public health," said an expat in Spain.

 As a foreigner living in Spain, will I have access to public healthcare?
 What is it like?